 531 2nd Avenue | Now in use as Nevados Restaurant

 In 1910, William Eschwig began construction of the building next to his Northern Hotel.
-Known initially as Eschwig's Hall, it was remodeled and opened as the Isis Theatre in 1911.
-The theatre was again remodeled in 1930 and reopened as The Orpheum Theatre.
+Known initially as Eschwig's Hall, it was remodelled and opened as the Isis Theatre in 1911.
+The theatre was again remodelled in 1930 and reopened as The Orpheum Theatre.

 Moving pictures entertained Fernie residents here until 1949 when The Orpheum was bought by Sam Rossell, proprietor of the Vogue Theatre.
 At the time, it was agreed there was not enough business for two theatres, and The Orpheum closed.
 The Orpheum is fondly remembered by Fernie oldtimers as the site of Saturday afternoon entertainment.